Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-latte/TASKS.md

 - 20-26 euros per hour
 - Full time employees are eligible for benefits after 60 days of employment.
 This includes health insurance, dental insurance, long term disability, Simple IRA program with percentage match contributions, paid holidays.

+- Job vacancies for managers: As we forefacted in the previous task, 4 managers are required.
+Due to the size of the company it is necessary a manager for each department in order to fullfill the company's duties and expectations.
+- Job vacancies for engineers: 10 engineers because

+- Job vacancies for operators: 7 operators in order to

 ***